wjy2249/linkwu.github.io/_pages/about.md

 ======
 I have just been selected for this year's National Scholarship for Graduate Students.

-I will be giving a speech at the Symposium on Solid and Physical Modeling (SPM2025) at the end of October.
+I gave a speech at the Symposium on Solid and Physical Modeling (SPM2025) at the end of October.

 Selected Publications